joshopp/llama_pkg/README.md

-# LLM Brick Manipulation Component
+# LLM Component
 A Python library for handling Large Language Model (LLM) operations in a multimodal brick manipulation system using gaze and speech input.
-This component manages tool calling and intention alignment via external server communication through ZeroMQ.
+This component manages tool calling and intention alignment by leveraging Llama 3.3 70B.
+The component runs on an external server and communicates via ZeroMQ.

 ## Overview
 This library is one of three components in a complete multimodal manipulation system developed for a Bachelor's thesis.
 It specifically handles:
 - LLM-based tool calling functionality
 - LLM-based intention alignment processing
 - Communication via ZeroMQ

-## Features
+## Requirements

-- **LLM Tool Calling**: Intelligent tool selection and parameter extraction from natural language
-- **Intention Alignment**: Aligns user intentions in spoken commands to infer a reffered object
-- **ZeroMQ Communication**: Efficient server-client messaging via TCP
-- **Multiple Model Support**: Configurable LLM backends with custom model integration
-- **Benchmarking Suite**: Performance evaluation tools with customizable test scenarios
-- **Modular Design**: Designed to work seamlessly with companion gaze and speech components
+- Python 3.8+
+- Additional dependencies listed in `requirements.txt`
+- Llama 3.3 70B Instruct (downloadable [HERE](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct)

 ## Installation